grey-software/org/faq/README.md

 These websites host educational content that many rely on, including Grey Software's mentors and students.

+Our mentors teach by collaborating with individuals or small groups on real-world projects using the same open-source technologies that are used in the industry.

 ## How does Grey Software deliver its educational content?

-Grey Software hosts students who collaborate with mentors to build products in a real-world software development environment/ work on our open source projects with mentors.
+Grey Software hosts students who collaborate with mentors to build our open -source products in a real-world software development environment with mentors.

+Since we create our apps and teach students how to develop them simultaneously, it’s hard to define a structured curriculum and predict learning outcomes.

+We therefore propose that each project have creation teams and education teams.

+The creation team evolves our products using the latest, most productive technologies and trends in software development.

+The education team turns our products into projects that students can learn from.
+This team abstracts away certain software complexities, allowing students to gradually make their way to working with production code.

 Mentors collaborate with apprentices live over video call and VS Code Live Share.

 ## Are Grey Software’s apps free?

-Grey Software develops software that protects human freedoms, but still offers software that users can pay for.
+Grey Software develops software that protects human freedoms.
+While most of our apps are free, we may still offer paid software in the future.
+Free software refers to 'freedom', not necessarily 'gratis'.

 ## How can I sign up?